 - On-location client-determined moderately skilled work, On-location worker-initiated moderately skilled work, Online contestant specialist work, Online moderately skilled click work

-- income, motivation, social protection, taxation, worker demographics, working time and work-life balance
+- income, motivation for platform work, social protection, taxation, worker demographics, work intensity, working time quality, work-life balance

 - Eurofound (Research institute)